Walkabout (film): Plot

-A teenage girl and her younger brother live with their parents in a modest high rise apartment in Sydney.
-One day their father drives them into the Outback, still in their school uniforms, ostensibly for a picnic.
+A teenage girl and her younger brother live with their parents in a modest high-rise apartment in Sydney.
+One day, their father drives them into the Outback, still in their school uniforms, ostensibly for a picnic.
 As they prepare to eat, the father draws a gun and fires at the children.
 The boy believes it to be a game, but the daughter realises her father is attempting to murder them, and flees with her brother, seeking shelter behind rocks.
 She watches as her father sets their car on fire and shoots himself in the head.
 The girl conceals the suicide from her brother, retrieves some of the picnic food, and leads him away from the scene, attempting to walk home through the desert.

 By the middle of the next day, they are weak and the boy can barely walk.
 Discovering an oasis with a small water hole and a quandong tree, they spend the day playing, bathing, and resting.
 By the next morning, the water has dried up.
 They are then discovered by an Aboriginal boy.
 He does not speak English, much to the girl's frustration, but her brother mimes their need for water and the newcomer cheerfully shows them how to draw it from the drying bed of the oasis.
-The three travel together, with the Aboriginal boy sharing kangaroo meat he has caught from hunting.
+The three travel together, with the Aboriginal boy sharing kangaroo meat he has caught while hunting.
 The boys learn to communicate to some extent using words from each other's languages and gestures; the girl makes no such attempts.